maxadamo/galera_proxysql/README.md

 ### Firewall

 This module includes optional settings for iptables.
+You can turn the settings on, settin `manage_firewall` to `true`.

-There are few assumptions if you set `manage_firewall` to `true`:
+There are few assumptions with the firewall:

 1. The first assumption is that the traffic was closed by iptables between your servers, and this module, will open the ports used by Galera and ProxySQL.
-If this was not the case, you don't to manage the fiirewall.
+If this was not the case, you don't to need to manage the fiirewall.

 2. The other assumption is that you have already included the firewall module for your servers.